AlexwCranston/jsdm-ungulate_communities-afrotropics-/README.md

 7. **S7_make_predictions_africa_PAsonly_FINALRUN.R** (Calculates and outputs plots showing the predicted species richness and probability of presence for focal species over a gradient of all fixed effects in the model)
 8. **S8_make_furtherpredictions_africa_PAsonly_FINALRUN.R** (Shows further key parameters from the fitted model, including plotting the site loadings, or eta parameter, from the latent variables on a map of Africa)

 Code for the dissimilarity analyses can be found in /Additional Scripts, named **Gower Distance.R**.
-Trait data used to calculate Gower's Distance between species can be found in /Traits.

 **Code for Figures**

-Code for all figures can be found in /Additional Scripts. **Kriging Script_OpenHabitats.R** contains code for the Figure 4.
-This figure plots the site loadings values of the first (upper) and second latent variable from the Open Habitats model, interpolated across the Afrotropics using kriging interpolation. **Kriging Script_TropicalForests.R** contains code for the Figure 5.
+Code for all figures can be found in /Additional Scripts.

+**Kriging Script_OpenHabitats.R** contains code for the Figure 4.
+This figure plots the site loadings values of the first (upper) and second latent variable from the Open Habitats model, interpolated across the Afrotropics using kriging interpolation.

+**Kriging Script_TropicalForests.R** contains code for the Figure 5.
 This figure plots the site loadings values in the same manner as the previous Figure, except from the Tropical Forests model.

 Lastly, **All Graphs_exceptKriging.R** contains code for the correlation matrix plots (Figure 2), and the boxplots showing explained variance in both models attributable to the latent variables (Figure 1).

 **Other**